 Each state has its own statute of limitations, which is the time you have file suit.
 The statute of limitations typically begins to run on the date of the injury.
 However, in some cases, it may begin when you discover the injury.
 Additionally, for medical malpractice cases involving wrongful death, the time limit begins on the date of death.

-- Washington, D.C.: Three years for injuries or wrongful death resulting from medical negligence,
+- DC: Three years for injuries or wrongful death resulting from medical negligence,

 - Virginia: Two years for injuries or wrongful death.